sappleg/angular-blog/README.md

 This is a blogging template in the works.
-It will be using AngularJS (angularjs.org) as the frontend framework and Maasive (maasive.net) as the backend framework.
+It will be using [AngularJS](angularjs.org) as the frontend framework and [Maasive](maasive.net) as the backend framework.
 Any advice and pull requests are welcome!